Luke-Hartman/Personal-Projects/Misc/Name Guesser/README.md

 # Name Guesser

-Helps the user do binary/bisection search to guess somebody's name using actual US census data.
+Helps the user do binary/bisection search to guess somebody's name using US census data.
 (More common names are more heavily weighted)

 Run using Python 3.6